cisco-intersight/terraform-provider-intersight/website/docs/d/appliance_data_export_policy.html.markdown

         Network
         Storage
      TechSupport
 When the DataExportPolicy for a category is enabled/disabled, all the sub-category configurations are enabled/disabled as well.
 For example, if you enable/disable Inventory, all its sub-category configurations (ie. Network and Storage) are also enabled/disabled.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `enable`:(bool)Status of the data collection mode.
-If the value is 'true', then data collection is enabled.
+* `enable`:(bool)"Status of the data collection mode.
+If the value is 'true', then data collection is enabled."
-* `moid`:(string)The unique identifier of this Managed Object instance.
+* `moid`:(string)"The unique identifier of this Managed Object instance."
-* `name`:(string)Name of the Data Export Policy.
+* `name`:(string)"Name of the Data Export Policy."
-* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string)"The fully-qualified type of this managed object, i.e. the class name.\nThis property is optional.
+The ObjectType is implied from the URL path.\nIf specified, the value of objectType must match the class name specified in the URL path."